Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Main results.

 and

-for some positive constant $c\left(C_1,C_2,C_3,p,q,\Omega\right)>0$ . \end{theorem} The existence theory follows densly the approach of~\cite{BS16} and~\cite{BBS16}.
-The idea is to obtain a sequence of approximate solutions and then to pass to (weak) limits in appropriate Sobolev spaces.
-The main point, which was already remarked in \cite{BuDS16} is that $L^q$ estimates~\eqref{eq:mt1} are not enough to identify the non-linearity; further estimates are needed, namely weighted estimates as~\eqref{eq:mt2}.
-Then it follows from the weighted a-priori estimates, by using the compactness result contained in ~\cite[Theorem~1.9]{BBS16} (and mentioned here as Theorem~\ref{thm:swbdcl}), that we can pass to the limit in the sequence of approximations.
+for some positive constant $c\left(C_1,C_2,C_3,p,q,\Omega\right)>0$ . \end{theorem} As already mentioned the main novelty of this paper are the a-priori estimates, since the existence theory follows densly the approach of~\cite{BuDS16} and~\cite{BBS16}.
 Both estimates are new for $p\neq 2$.
-The respective weighted estimates for the p-Laplacian was shown in~\cite{BS16}.
-The $L^q$ estimates for the classical p-Laplacian system are already known for some time, see~\cite{Iwa92,Le}.
+The respective weighted estimates for the p-Laplacian was shown in~\cite{BS16}, which also implied the existence for respective very weak solutions.
+The (not weighted) $L^q$ estimates for the p-Laplacian system are already known for some time, see~\cite{Iwa92,Le}.

-\subsection{Existence and a-priori estimates for the p-Navier-Stokes system}
+\subsection{Existence and a-priori estimates for the p-Navier-Stokes system $p>2$}

 The second aim of this paper is to obtain a-priori estimates for the Navier-Stokes system~\eqref{eq:navier-stokes}.
 We wish to point out that the a-priori estimates for the p-Navier-Stokes system do not follow in a straight forward manner from the respective estimates of the Stokes system.
 Unfortunately we were unable to extend the existence theory for the Navier-Stokes regime~\eqref{eq:navier-stokes} in the case when $p<2$, since the scaling of the convective term is then overwhelming the scaling of the diffusion term.
 In case $p>2$ in case of~\eqref{eq:navier-stokes} have to replace \eqref{eq:coerc} by the following stronger assumption.
 We assume that for all $z_1,z_2\in \setR^{3\times 3}$